 4. Allow for some quiet time

 Babies and toddlers need to have quiet time during the day so they can nap, and when you’re travelling with babies during the holidays, it might seem impossible to find quiet time.
-If you’re driving, there might be a movie or music playing the majority of the time, and while it might leave the adults bored, it’s crucial to incorporate some quiet time into your drive to allow for naps and calm time.
+If you’re driving, there might be a movie or music playing the majority of the time, and while it might leave the adults bored, it’s crucial to incorporate some quiet time into your drive to allow for naps and quiet time.
 The same thing goes for travelling with babies and flying.
 Although you can’t control others around you, keeping quiet in your seat and turning off electronics and noise-making toys can help to relax the baby.
-Engine noises are pretty great at getting babies to sleep, and you’d be surprised what a quiet seat on a plane can do to relax them!
+Engine noises are pretty great at getting babies to sleep, and you’d be surprised what a reserved seat on a plane can do to relax them!

 It’s important to remember that while you might be stressed too, it’s much easier for you to relax than it is for a confused and exhausted baby.
 Keeping these tips in mind, travelling with babies during the holidays should be much more comfortable!
 Where are you planning on travelling this holiday season?